Ameet Pall

-Ameet Pall (born April 28, 1987) is a Canadian football defensive end who is currently a free agent.
-He was selected fifth overall by the Calgary Stampeders in the 2012 CFL Draft and was signed by the team on May 15, 2012.
+Ameet Pall (born April 28, 1987) is a retired Canadian football defensive end.
+He was selected fifth overall by the Calgary Stampeders in the 2012 CFL draft and was signed by the team on May 15, 2012.
 Following his release, he signed with the Alouettes on June 25, 2012.
-He was ranked as the seventh best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft.
+He was ranked as the seventh best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft.
 He played college football for the Wofford Terriers.
 He was signed by the Winnipeg Blue Bombers on September 10, 2014.